 NOTE 1—The first two octets indicate the United States.
 The third octet indicates that Table E-4 (Global operating classes) is in use (see Annex C).

-The Regulatory Info subfield in the Control field of the 6 GHz Operation Information field of the HE Operation element is interpreted as shown in Table E-12 (Regulatory Info subfield encoding(#600)) when operating in the 6 GHz band.
+The Regulatory Info subfield in the Control field of the 6 GHz Operation Information field of the HE Operation element (#4019)expresses the current operational mode of the AP and is interpreted as shown in Table E-12 (Regulatory Info subfield encoding(#600)) when operating in the 6 GHz band.
 Each regulatory domain might have additional regulations for each Regulatory Info subfield value.
 Operation in such regulatory domains is subject to the additional regulations.
 Some values defined in Table E-12 (Regulatory Info subfield encoding(#600)) might not be valid in all regulatory domains.
 If a certain Regulatory Info subfield encoding value is not valid in a regulatory domain, then the value is not used when operating in that regulatory domain.(#600)

 Table E-12—Regulatory Info subfield encoding(#600)